-Things to Do in Chau Doc Temple, and Tra Su Melaleuca Forest
+Things to Do in Chau Doc, and Tra Su Melaleuca Forest

-The top spiritual destination of the land Mekong Delta.
-Chau Doc Temple located in An Giang, Vietnam.
+Ba Chua Xu Temple, located in Chau Doc city, An Giang, Vietnam, is one of the sacred temples in Vietnam in general as well as the top spiritual destination of the land Mekong Delta in particular.
 It takes around 7 hours driving from HCMC to the spot.

-With many Vietnamese who believe in God, or Buddhism, Bà Chúa Xứ is a very sacred god.
+With many Vietnamese who believe in God or Buddha, Bà Chúa Xứ is a very sacred god.
 Mostly the people come here wishing for prosperity, and successful for their jobs, businesses.
 Even a few people wish to win the lottery.
 With them, Bà Chúa Xứ can make their wishes become true.

 Tra Su Melaleuca Forest

 I didn’t know that Mekong Delta has many different melaleuca forests.
 I have visited one in Long An about 3 years ago.
 That Melaleuca Forest at Long An was very well-known and attractive at that moment.